Full Moon (Brandy album): Music and lyrics

 The "hand-clapping, funky" song "Like This" sees Brandy continue to discuss her intimate desires with her lover.
 On "All in Me", a "futuristically funked-out" song built on keyboards and a sped up breakdown, the singer pleads with her lover to have faith in her, promising him she will provide whatever he needs.
 Jerkins produced a 2-step groove section for the middle of the song, following a gig in London months before where he was inspired by artists like Craig David and Artful Dodger.
 "Apart", produced by Keith Crouch, blends neo soul sensibilities, airy pop, and modern R&B with Middle Eastern music.
 Lyrically, it has the protagnoist lamenting for her partner's attention, resulting in her decision to leave him for the better.
 "Can We" is a lightweight hip-hop track coated in a batter of futuristic elements on which Brandy requests her partner to clarify their problems, while committing to working through them.
 "What About Us?" is an offbeat, aggressive high-tech uptempo song, seemingly "set amid a steel factory's sonic churns, whirs and crunches."
 Brandy described it as "edgy, sexy" and a "little bit ahead of its time."
 On post-break song "Anybody", another "edgy, eclectic offering," Brandy reminds a lover he is supposed to keep their hurtful relationship a secret.

 "It's Not Worth It" finds Brandy trying to hold her relationship together after it has deteriorated to shambles.
 Initially penned in 1999, Jerkins built the song around Michael Jackson's ad-libbed vocals, resulting from a joint recording session for Jackson's 2001 studio album.
 "He Is", the next song, is a jazzy love song with "a classy piano and sparse drum track," produced by Warryn Campbell.
 Speaking about God in third person, Brandy was unaware the song was conceptualized as a gospel song by its writers.
 "Come a Little Closer" is a soft pop ballad that was originally written for NSYNC's Celebrity (2001) but eventually recorded by Canadian boy band I.D.
 Titled "Make It Last Forever," it appeared on their debut album Identically Different (2001).
 "Love Wouldn't Count Me Out" is a "sweeping" hymn that has the singer seeking understanding in the midst of romantic trial, while album closer "Wow" is an upbeat ballad that has Brandy singing about the joy of finally finding the perfect lover over a "sun kissed groove."
-International editions of Full Moon contain the cover versions "Another Day in Paradise" and "Die Without You", both being duets with her younger brother Ray J, as well as the beat-heavy, hand-clapping song "I Wanna Fall in Love."